Calystegia affinis: Description

 Calystegia affinis is a thin-stemmed plant in the genus Calystegia which climbs by twining.
 It has sparse alternate, arrow-headed leaves about 6 cm x 5 cm.
 The flowers are axillary, solitary, pink with five cream longitudinal bands and are funnel-shaped.
 They have large persistent bracteoles enclosing the calyx which has five sepals and five petals.
 The fruit is a papery capsule which splits longitudinally into four valves.
 The plant is thought to reproduce both clonally and by seed.

 Taxonomy

 Calystegia affinis was first described by Endlicher in 1833.
 In 1904, Joseph Maiden renamed it Convolvulus affinis, but this is considered an illegal name by the Commonwealth Heads of Australian Herbaria.
-The other synonyms (given above) are illegal names, misapplications or pro-parte misapplications, with the species concept having been refined by P.S.
+The other synonyms (given above) are illegal names, with the species concept having been refined by P.S.
 Green in 1994 in Flora of Australia.

+Conservation status

+It is classified as "Critically endangered" under the EPBC Act.